A shrub growing to about 2 metres tall by 1 metre wide.

-Leaves are comparatively small, to 3 mm long and 2 mm wide, broad-elliptic to circular and aromatic when crushed, with a thickish texture and somewhat incurved; and with a small projection near the apex called an umbo.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are comparatively small, to 3 mm long and 2 mm wide, broad-elliptic to circular and aromatic when crushed, with a thickish texture and somewhat incurved; and with a small projection near the apex called an umbo.
 The leaves are densely clustered along the stems.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.
 In this species, the flowers are solitary, to 10 mm in diameter, white to pink, occurring in early summer.

 The capsule is to 8 mm wide and persisting on the plant after seed is released.
 It has a gnarled and flaky appearance once mature.

 This species is known to be cultivated and is commercially available.
 Given its natural distribution, it is recommended for beachside and other sandy gardens.

 It has an almost-Thryptomene appearance which some gardeners may find attractive.
 Can be lightly pruned to create a dense bush with very small leaves.

 Grow on a sandy soil in full sun to part shade for best results.